Left Continue shopping

 • no pain

-Several medication classes are used in ENT treatment.
-They aim to relieve pain, reduce inflammation, combat infection, and maintain ear hygiene.
-The correct choice depends on the diagnosis and whether the eardrum is intact.
+Several product classes are used in ENT support.
+They aim to relieve pain, reduce irritation, combat irritation, and maintain ear hygiene.
+The correct choice depends on the assessment and whether the eardrum is intact.

 At-home kits often include emergency first aid supplies for use at the first signs of discomfort, but their application must be guided by caution.

-These are commonly used when pain and inflammation are present.
+These are commonly used when pain and irritation are present.
 They act locally to reduce swelling and improve comfort.

 Examples: